2025 Solar Incentives Guide for Glen Carbon, IL - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC might apply to you, speak to your local Glen Carbon solar panel installation expert and request more information.
+To find out exactly how much the ITC could save you, speak with your local Glen Carbon solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Glen Carbon solar panel installers.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Glen Carbon solar installers.

 State & Local Solar Incentives